Achievable logoAchievable logo

 Different types of modeling:

-• A live model performs the behavior in person, allowing the observer to directly witness the action.
+• A live model performs the behavior in person, so the observer can watch the action directly.

-• A symbolic model consists of behaviors exhibited by characters or individuals in various media, such as in books, films, television shows, video games, or online content.
+• A symbolic model shows behavior through media, such as characters or individuals in books, films, television shows, video games, or online content.

 Biological processes significantly influence observational learning

-The implications of observational learning extend to the development of individual behavior over time.
-Consistent exposure to particular behaviors or situations can shape one’s long-term disposition.
-For example, a child raised in a violent environment may adopt aggressive behaviors, whereas a child who experiences a caring and nurturing home life may develop more compassionate and affectionate tendencies.
+Over time, observational learning can shape long-term patterns of behavior, sometimes described as a person’s disposition.
+Consistent exposure to certain behaviors or environments can influence what a person tends to do in the future.
+For example, a child raised in a violent environment may adopt aggressive behaviors, while a child raised in a caring and nurturing home may develop more compassionate and affectionate tendencies.

 Persuasion